Infectious Disease Control

 Notifiable (or reportable) disease

-Physicians are required by law to report cases of certain infectious diseases.
-Unfortunately, many do not.
-Reporting disease is necessary in order to direct attention to possible outbreaks or single cases that will require rapid action to control.
-The notifiable disease database can also be used to evaluate resulting control measures, as well as to trace long-term fluctuations in incidence, indicating changing patterns of behaviour that may require intervention on a number of levels to control the disease.
+Physicians are required by law to report cases of certain infectious diseases, yet, unfortunately, many cases are not reported.
+Reporting is necessary to direct attention to possible outbreaks or sporadic cases that require rapid action to control.
+The notifiable disease database can also be used to evaluate subsequent control measures, as well as to trace long-term fluctuations in incidence that reflect changing patterns of behaviour that may require intervention on several levels to control the disease.

 In Canada, maintaining the notifiable disease information system is a provincial and territorial responsibility.
-The World Health Organization specifies a number of diseases that must be reported worldwide.
-The Public Health Agency of Canada specifies some that are notifiable nation-wide and each province or territory can add other diseases to be reported in that province or territory.
+The World Health Organization specifies those diseases that must be reported worldwide.
+The Public Health Agency of Canada specifies some that are notifiable nation-wide, while each province or territory can add other diseases to be reported in their region.
 Not all infectious diseases are notifiable.
 The Public Health Agency of Canada selects diseases as notifiable according to certain characteristics, such as:9

 - Its interest to national or international regulations or prevention programmes